discord-jda/JDA-Website/docs/using-jda/interactions.md

 - Edit Message
 - Deferred Edit Message

 The reply and deferred reply responses are identical to the Slash-Commands response types.
 However, these new edit response types are used to update the existing message the component is attached to.
-If you simply want to acknowledge that the component was successfully interacted with, you can simply do a `deferEdit()` without any further updates, which will prevent the interaction from failing on the user side.
+If you just want to acknowledge that the component was successfully interacted with, you can simply call `deferEdit()` without any further updates, which will prevent the interaction from failing on the user side.

 To properly use an interactive component, you need to use the **Component ID** (aka **Custom ID**).
 This ID can also be used to then *identify* which component was pressed by the user.